carlesjove/collection_json_rails/README.md

 Collection+JSON supports write templates (YEAH!).
 You can accept them easily by using `accept_template!` in a similar fashion as you'd use strong parameters.

-`accept_template` takes one argument: the name of the model (that's what you would usually pass to `require()` when using strong parameters).
+`accept_template!` takes one argument: the name of the model (that's what you'd usually pass to `require` when using strong parameters).
 Then, you can proceed as usual and whitelist attributes with `permit`.

+Note: Noticed the exclamation mark?
+This means that `accept_template!` rewrites `params`.
+Should `params[:model]` be present, it'd be rewritten with template's attributes.
+All other attributes of `params` are untouched.

 ```ruby
 class PostsController < ApplicationController